Crime & Safety

 Thomas Bernagozzi was sentenced on Wednesday after being convicted on multiple felony child sex abuse charges, the DA says.

-BAY SHORE, NY — A former Bay Shore elementary school teacher convicted in a child sex abuse case was sentenced Wednesday to 33 1/3 to 50 years in state prison, Suffolk County District Attorney's office said.
+BAY SHORE, NY — A former Bay Shore elementary school teacher convicted in a child sex abuse case was sentenced Wednesday to 33 1/3 to 50 years in state prison, Suffolk County District Attorney Ray Tierney said.

-Thomas Bernagozzi, 77, a retired third-grade teacher who worked in the Bay Shore Union Free School District for decades before retiring in 2003, was previously found guilty on 5 of 7 felony charges, including sodomy, course of sexual conduct against a child and three counts of sexual performance by a child, prosecutors said.
+Thomas Bernagozzi, 77, of Babylon, was previously found guilty on charges including first-degree course of sexual conduct against a child, first-degree sodomy and three counts of possessing a sexual performance by a child after a jury trial earlier this year, prosecutors said.

 The sentence reflects the maximum allowed under the law on the top two charges — 25 years for course of sexual conduct against a child and 8 1/3 to 25 years for sodomy, according to the district attorney’s office.